-The fact of the matter is, cybersecurity threats have never been more prevalent.
-With COVID-19, small businesses’ move to digital was accelerated; however, the move was made often with little knowledge and experience of the exposure and vulnerabilities of being online.
-Every phone, every device connected to the internet can expose your business if you’re not prepared.
+The fact of the matter is that cybersecurity threats have never been more prevalent.
+With COVID-19, small businesses move to digital was accelerated; however, the move was made often with little knowledge and experience of the exposure and vulnerabilities of being online.
+Every phone and every device connected to the internet can expose your business if you’re not prepared.
 In the hands of the wrong person, that exposure can lead to damage.

 “Today’s cyber challenges are unprecedented,” Klingenspor said.
 “Regardless of the size of your company, the industry you operate in, or where you’re based, no one is immune to these threats.”

 But that doesn’t mean that small businesses are doomed to constant cybercrime and data breaches.
 Whether it’s investing in stronger technology or better training, there are measures that every company can take to protect themselves.

 In a recent Forbes article, our COO and co-founder, Fabi Hubschmid, discussed the importance of making cybersecurity a business priority.
 Klingenspor says much the same.
 One of the first principles of great cybersecurity, Klingenspor says, is to underscore that security is the responsibility of every employee.
 Security must be implemented top-down to build protective measures into the DNA of all businesses.

 “Set the tone at the top: CEOs, Owners, and Operators need to make it clear that cybersecurity is every employee’s responsibility,” Klingenspor said.
 “Prioritizing security allows you to better protect your business and build stronger trust with your customers.
 Creating a security-first culture isn’t easy, and sustaining that change is equally as challenging.
 But ultimately, it’s the right thing to do.”

 When it comes to cybersecurity, every business needs to focus on the fundamentals.